Speaking Up for Children

 “If you were a child in your own program, how would you like to be treated?”

-I invited them to write about that for a few minutes (most easily filled a full page) and then share what they wrote with two or three others.
-I invited them to listen intently and silently to the person sharing.
-After a time I combined their thoughts on the board.
+I invited them to write about that for a few minutes (most filled a full page) and then share what they wrote with two or three others.
+I had arranged seating for people at tables of four.

 If you were a child in your own program, how would you like to be treated?